 Mr Richard Hypher is Head of Physics, CCF Coordinator and runs engineering club, with Jennie Rhodes also teaching Physics and leading on supporting our pupil-led STEMSoc.

-Maria Whittington plays a major role in our Outreach links with the community and KS2/3 science transition, whilst both Mrs Whittington and Mr Hobbs run a weekly, exciting and well-attended science club.
+Maria Whittington plays a major role in our Outreach links with the community and KS2/3 science transition, and she leads a weekly, exciting and well-attended science club.

 We have a large and experienced team of Science technicians, led by Kay Bell and ably assisted by Rebecca Brawn, Deborah Harrison and Susan Leitch, without whom the Science faculty would surely cease to function.